Ryangwaite/AWS-SAA-C02-Course/README.md

 - Allows for alternative PK and SK.
 - GSI will have their own RCU and WCU allocations.
 - You can then choose which attributes are included in this table.
 - GSIs are **always** eventually consistent.
 Replication between base and GSI is Async

 #### 1.18.4.3.
 LSI and GSI Considerations

 - Must be careful which projections are used to manage capacity.
 - If you don't project a specific attribute, then you require the attribute when querying data, it will then fetch the data later in an inefficient way.
-- This means you should try to plan what will be used on the front.
+- This means you should try to plan what will be used upfront.

 **GSI as default** and only use LSI when **strong consistency** is required

 Indexes are designed when data is in a base table needs an alternative access pattern.
 This is great for a security team or data science team to look at other attributes from the original purpose.

 ### 1.18.5.
 DynamoDB Global Tables

 - Global tables provide multi-master cross-region replication.
   - All tables are the same.
 - Tables are created in multiple AWS regions.
 In one of the tables, you configure the links between all of the tables.
 - DynamoDB will enable replication between all of the tables.
   - Tables become table replicas.
 - Between the tables, **last writer wins** in conflict resolution.